 6. Environmentally friendly – Energy efficiency

-fusionchef units have a low power consumption and a limited need of water which significantly saves energy in the kitchen.
+fusionchef units have low power consumption and a limited need of water which significantly saves energy in the kitchen.

 7. Improved workflow in your kitchen